thejasvibr/thejasvibr.github.io/research/index.rst

 Despite their coolness as spiders, they have been relatively under-studied.
-For instance, even though they live in groups, it wasn't quite clear if social spider groups individuals were task specialised, as in some honey bee and any species.
+For instance, even though they live in groups, it wasn't quite clear if social spider groups individuals were task specialised, as in some honey bee and ant species.
 Moreover, all spiders in a group look the same.
 We looked at whether there was individual propensities to capture prey and participate in web maintenance and building and saw that there were indeed spiders that consistently participated more in prey-capture, but that this could